atomiv/atomiv.github.io/content/_framework/leadership/overview.md

 * Sometimes you may be provided with a situation which is undesirable and perceived as not being conducive to achieving your (and your team’s) desired outcomes

-* If this occurs, you have an opportunity to convert a “negative” into a “positive” situation (instead of continuing to perpetuate any “negativity”).
+* If this occurs, you have an opportunity to convert a “negative” into a “positive” situation (instead of continuing to perpetuate any "negativity").

 * This of course needs to be balanced with appropriate acknowledgement and empathy of any undesirable situations, as well as teasing out deeper root causes before moving forward constructively.